You can apply to defer Home Loan, Personal Loan and Credit Card repayments by up to 6 months, with a review after the first 3.

 If you are still experiencing financial difficulties at the end of the first three months, you can request a three month extension to your financial assistance plan under the same terms and conditions.
 You can contact us or speak with your Relationship Manager to arrange this.

-What do I need to know about recent media announcements regarding the extension of your repayment deferral program as a result of COVID-19?
+What do I need to know about recent media announcements regarding the extension of my repayment deferral program as a result of COVID-19?

 On 8 July 2020, the regulators issued guidance to Australian banks inviting them to extend the support provided to customers who are under a six month COVID-19 deferral program by a further four months or until 31 March 2021, whichever comes first.
 This is not an automatic extension and will be assessed based on a customer’s individual circumstances.